ronnievormelker/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you focus on the right things and don't get sidetracked.
 Planning ahead can help to avoid last-minute emergencies and ensure you have enough time to complete all of your tasks.
 Finally, staying organized by using tools like task lists, calendars, or project management software can keep you from getting lost in the details and help ensure your projects stay on track.

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and harder to maintain.
+Always strive to write clean, readable, and concise code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember that tomorrow's you, or another developer, will appreciate it when they need to understand and modify your code."